 3| Meditate & Reflect.

 After reading through and closely examining the sacred text take a moment to pause and reflect.
 First, by allowing your mind to rest and see what Spirit has for you to receive.
 Then, reflect on what has came up for you and how you can apply it to your daily life.
+Here a few questions to consider during your time of selection:

 What key takeaways can I apply to my life from reading this text?